-I would hope that we’re all able to relate to an act of kindness, someone doing something that’s help us, made us feel good.
-It’s these acts of kindness which can help so much on our mental health journey.
+I would hope that we’re all able to relate to an act of kindness, someone doing something that made us feel good.
+It’s these small acts of kindness that can help so much on our mental health journey.

-My recovery journey started when I was 13 on the message boards at ChildLine.
-Responding to the messages and helping others, there gave me a purpose and something to do.
+Talking to others about mental health, and being able to share words of encouragement was something I did to feel good.
+This started on the message boards at ChildLine.
+Responding to the messages and helping others there gave me a purpose and something to do.
 I wasn’t worthless.
 I had a reason to continue.

 This then led to my mental health blog at 16 and to getting involved in this week today.
 Being there for people, being kind shows me that I have strength.
 It gives me a reason to carry on.

 Being kind to others kept me going.
 Through the difficult moments, I was able to stay strong and continue going because I had a reason.
-To this day, blogging and getting involved and helping people in any way I can helps me.
+To this day, blogging and getting involved and helping people in any way I can help me too.